 Ticketing/ Rentals How-To

 The Human Rights Watch Film Festival is offering our 2021 lineup through this secure online platform.
-You can rent individual films or purchase a digital festival pass to give you access to all 10 titles at a discounted price.
+You can rent films individually or purchase a digital festival pass to give you access to all 10 titles at a discounted price.
 Films are only available for rental in the United States for our New York digital edition.

 Here’s how to reserve a film ticket + view a film festival title: